About the Minor in Global Health

 The Global Health Minor provides students with disciplinary introductions to sociocultural and medical anthropology, encourages an understanding of biological perspectives on global health, develops students' training in relevant research methods (qualitative/quantitative), and asks that students delve into interdisciplinary areas of inquiry related to global health.
 Core courses in medical anthropology provide an anchor for the Minor, but other offerings can be tailored to the intellectual trajectories of students.
 Students should submit to the Anthropology Department a brief rationale describing which course satisfies each requirement.

-The Anthropology Minor in Global Health consists of six courses, as follows:
+The Anthropology Minor in Global Health consists of six course areas:

 - At least one course from each of the following five core approaches to the study of global health:

-- Methodological Approaches - ANTH 18 or another qualitative methods course such as SOCY 11, GEOG 11; a statistics course such as PSYC 10 or SOCY 10; or a course that explores research methods applicable to global health problems such as GEOG 56, ENGS 12, MATH 04
+- Methodological Approaches - ANTH 18 or another qualitative methods course such as SOCY 11, GEOG 11; a statistics course such as PSYC 10 or SOCY 10 (provided this is not counting toward your major); or a course that explores research methods applicable to global health problems such as GEOG 56, ENGS 12, MATH 04.

 Four of the six courses for the minor must be taken within the Anthropology department.
-Some courses can satisfy more than one requirement, but students cannot use the same course to satisfy more than one requirement.
+Students cannot use the same course to satisfy more than one requirement.
 Students wishing to substitute courses not listed above should petition the Anthropology Department in writing in consultation with a department faculty member.
 The Global Health Minor can be pursued simultaneously with the Dickey Center's Certificate in Global Health.